Table of contents

 • Impatient, inability to wait for their turn

-ADHD sufferers with the inattentive-dominant form of the disorder will have five to six of the following symptoms:
+If you suffer from the inattentive-dominant form of ADHD, you likely have 5 to 6 of the following symptoms:

 • Inability to pay close attention

-• Trouble listening for any extended periods of time
+• Trouble listening for extended periods of time

 • Trouble listening when spoken to

-• Inability to follow-through with task or project completion
+• Inability to follow through with tasks or complete a project

 • Organizational issues: messy, late for appointments, losing common items